adicu/devfest-workshops/README.md

 ## Project Timeline

 Making a gamified coding coloring book is a substantial project.
-As a result, I think we should spend the entire semester preparing this material.
 Here's a rough timeline:

 - September 20: decide on a sample app as the overarching project
 - September-October: finish an initial version of the app.
 Convert a single module into fill-in-the-blank format, complete with unit tests and tutorials.
 Beta test the single module.